Jovie Goat Milk Baby Formula Review and Analysis

-To derive an estimate of how much nutritional content a baby would receive each day when using Jovie organic Stage 1, we used the average recommended serving for the first 6 months (about 110 grams of formula per day).
-This will overestimate nutrients for early months, and underestimate for later months.
+To derive an estimate of how much nutritional content a baby would receive each day when using Jovie Organic Stage 1, we used the average recommended serving for the first 6 months (about 110 grams of formula per day).
+This will overestimate nutrients in the early months, and underestimate them in later months.
 As you will see from our analysis, this isn't cause for much concern.

 Does Jovie Stage 1 Meet USDA Nutritional Recommendations?

-In general, yes, very similarly to US-made baby formulas.
+In general, yes, very similar to US-made baby formulas.
 Here is a table comparing the USDA recommendation for 0-6 months to what the Jovie Stage 1 provides (in about 110g of powdered formula):

 |Carbohydrates||USDA: 60g||Stage 1: 60.4g|